Fall International Timeline

 Deadline: August 1

-Tuition bills will be sent in mid-June and are due by August 1.
+Tuition bills will be available online by the end of June and are due by August 1.

 Orientation and Moving to Boston